BuckPyland/ThingsIWannaShare/README.md

-# ThingsIWannaShare
+# Things I wanna share

-Various things that I want to share with the world for anyone who might find them useful.
+This is where I'll put things that others might find useful.

+## What's in here

+### LuaExplorer
+A Lua module for exploring the Lua environment within FAR Manager.